qlem/qlstatus/README.md

 # qlstatus
-Small program for generating output stream for status bar of window managers like [spectrwm](https://github.com/conformal/spectrwm).
+A small program for generating an output stream for status bar of window managers like [spectrwm](https://github.com/conformal/spectrwm).
 Written in C. Only for Linux based distributions.

 ---
 ![alt text](https://raw.githubusercontent.com/qlem/qlstatus/master/screenshot.png)